SolidStart (/docs/guides/frameworks/solid-start)

 npm run dev

-Let's clean up the default UI by editing the app.tsx file and replacing the header:
+Clean up the default UI by editing the `app.tsx` file and replacing its content with the following code:

 import "./app.css";